Inflectra/spira-documentation/docs/Requirements-Management-Integration/Importing-From-DOORS.md

-Using this adapter, you can manage the appropriate artifacts in IBM Rational DOORS and then periodically re-run the import application to update SpiraTeam.
+Using this adapter, you can manage the appropriate artifacts in IBM Rational DOORS and then periodically re-run the import application to update Spira.
 The application will remember that the project was already used for an initial load and will simply update the requirements as appropriate as well as add any additional ones added.

 Note that any changes to the requirement hierarchy are not reflected.
-This allows you to change the organization of the artifacts in SpiraTeam to make them easier to use without the changes being overwritten on the next import cycle.
+This allows you to change the organization of the artifacts in Spira to make them easier to use without the changes being overwritten on the next import cycle.

 Finally, should you want to start again and re-import a project from scratch that has already been imported once before, you may do so by re-running the Importer, and entering in **-1** as the *Root Requirement*.
-This will not delete requirements from SpiraTeam, only remove mappings, so the next time you run the importer on this file, all new requirements will be created.
+This will not delete requirements from Spira, only remove mappings, so the next time you run the importer on this file, all new requirements will be created.